Borealis-BioModeling/qspy/CONTRIBUTING.md

 ## Coding conventions

 GitHub is used to host code, track issues, and accept pull requests.
 This project uses [semantic versioning](https://semver.org/) and keeps a [CHANGELOG](./CHANGELOG.md).
-Google style docstrings are used, and [Black formatting](https://black.readthedocs.io/en/stable/) is applied to code.
+Google style docstrings are used, and [Ruff formatting](https://docs.astral.sh/ruff/formatter/) is applied to code.
 For new functions, it is requested that type annotations be included in the function definition.

 # How to contribute